 Tuition is due on or before orientation/registration day in order for the registration process to be complete.
-A \$50 late registration fee applies if fees are not paid or suitable arrangements made by this time.
-If necessary, arrangements may be made with the Business Manager to pay the tuition and fees in installments over the course of the semester.
-For those students who have not completed the registration process by the close of business on the last day to clear tags, all pre-registered courses will be dropped.
+A \$50 late payment fee applies if tuition and fees are not paid or suitable arrangements made by this time.
+If necessary, arrangements may be made with the Business Office to pay the tuition and fees in installments over the course of the semester.
+For those students who have not completed the registration process by the close of business on the last day to clear tags, all pre-registered courses may be dropped.